A Simulating Experience

 It's easy to forget that you're in a mock-up.

-I didn't think to ask Jeff but I'd be curious to know if the visuals in some of the newer simulators are even more real.
-I imagine they are as the DC9 simulator was using technology considerably older than what's now state of the art.
+I didn't think to ask Jeff, but I'd be curious to know if the visuals in some of the newer simulators are even more real.
+I imagine they are, as the DC9 simulator was using technology considerably older than what's now state-of-the-art.
 I got to look at some of the green two-layer wafer computer cards behind the simulator that serve to program it.
 I haven't seen that sort of stuff in a long time.
 Still, what it could do was all very impressive.

-He walked us out to the lobby where there's a display of one of the very early aircraft simulators; the C-3 Link.
+He walked us out to the lobby, where there's a display of one of the very early aircraft simulators, the C-3 Link.

 I thanked Jeff for the tour and told him that I'd be happy to return the favor by showing him my end of the operation.
 I like their sims a lot better than ours.